giap-aivhub/docker-aiv/aiv-standalone.md

 3. Locate the aiv.jar file within the extracted files.
 4. Copy the aiv.jar file.
 5. Navigate to the root folder where the aiv-standalone.md file is located.
-6. Paste the aiv.jar file into the same folder.
+6. Paste the aiv.jar file into the application folder.
 ---

 ## Step 4: Configure Installation Inside `install.sh`